Frostbean/NoSQL/readme.md

 gcc dev.c -L. -linput -lcommand -ldb -llink && ./a.out

 Note: link between libraries can be better organized
+Bug: strcmp has different result on ubuntu and windows
 Bug: Values sometimes mess up.
 However, same operations not always lead to same result
 Bug: Some bugs may happen about list operations
 Hint: link from the current library to later library